awsdocs/amazon-s3-developer-guide/doc_source/WebsiteAccessPermissionsReqd.md

 ## Add a Bucket Policy<a name="bucket-policy-static-site"></a>

 To make the objects in your bucket publicly readable, you must write a bucket policy that grants everyone `s3:GetObject` permission\.
 The following sample bucket policy grants everyone access to the objects in the specified folder\.
 Before you add a bucket policy that grants public read access to a bucket, confirm that you have disabled block public access for the bucket\.
-To use the following bucket policy, update the `Resource` to match your bucket\.
+To use the following bucket policy, update the example bucket name \(*`example-bucket`*\) to match your bucket name\.
 For more information about bucket policies, see [Using Bucket Policies and User Policies](using-iam-policies.md)\.

 ```
  1. {